 Retrieve the current context of the Kubernetes cluster.

-List all contexts available in the Kubernetes configuration.
+List all contexts available in the Kubernetes cluster.

-Switch to a specified context in the Kubernetes configuration.
+Switch to a specified context in the Kubernetes cluster.

-Retrieve the logs of a specified pod in a specified namespace.
+Retrieve the logs of a specified pod in a given namespace.

 Retrieve all events in a specified namespace.

-Add an annotation to a specified pod in a specified namespace.
+Annotate a specified pod with key-value pairs in a given namespace.

-Remove a specified annotation from a pod in a specified namespace.
+Remove a specified annotation from a pod in a given namespace.

-Add a label to a specified pod in a specified namespace.
+Add a label to a specified pod in a given namespace.

-Remove a specified label from a pod in a specified namespace.
+Remove a specified label from a pod in a given namespace.

-Expose a specified deployment on a specific port in a specified namespace.
+Expose a specified deployment in a given namespace on a specified port.

-Set up port forwarding for a specified resource in a specified namespace to a local port.
+Port-forward a specified resource (pod, deployment, service) to a local port.

-Delete a specified resource type with a given name in a specified namespace.
+Delete a specified resource (pod, deployment, service, job, cronjob, statefulset, daemonset) in a given namespace.